 - priorities that potentially have an impact on a larger group of people, and may reduce the collective burden of a health problem.

 Everyone will have equal opportunities to submit their own uncertainties using the initial survey.
-When it comes to priority setting however, participants are likely to have to relinquish personal agendas and work with priorities that will deliver benefit overall.
+When it comes to priority setting however, participants are likely to have to relinquish personal agendas and work with priorities that will deliver benefit overall as agreed by group consensus.
 It is important to ensure people are treated fairly and with sensitivity and support during this process.

 Being open about how and why decisions are made will help to head off any concerns about fairness.

 Steering Group members should encourage a culture of openness and feedback.
 In doing this, they should encourage people involved to raise any concerns at the earliest possible opportunity, so that they can be addressed.
 This can be done directly with the Steering Group, by talking to a JLA representative or by using meeting evaluation forms.